 Under a bankruptcy agreement, the trustee makes payments to creditors using proceeds from the debtor’s property, belongings, and other assets.
 With a debt management plan, the debtor provides the debt management company with a single monthly payment for total unsecured debts.

 All or a portion of debt can be written off under bankruptcy but no debt is written off under a debt management plan.
 Since monthly debt payments are usually reduced with a debt management plan and interest may continue to accrue, the debt repayment period can significantly increase.
-With a bankruptcy, included debts are typically written off within 12 months.
+With a bankruptcy, including debts are typically written off within 12 months.

 While bankruptcies are published on the Insolvency Register, debt management plans are not.
 Since it is a private agreement, a debt management plan will not negatively affect the career of a company director, professional, or member of the armed forces.

 If a business or business owner files for bankruptcy, the business will most likely be closed and all employees will be dismissed.
-Employment contracts for solicitors, charity trustees, and those who work for the Financial Services Authority prohibit these individuals from filing for bankruptcy.
+Employment contracts for solicitors, charity trustees, and those who work for the Financial Conduct Authority prohibit these individuals from filing for bankruptcy.

 A debt management plan is flexible, providing the debtor with the ability to cancel it if a better debt management solution is found.
 On the other hand, the informal nature of this agreement carries no legal protection from creditors.
 With a bankruptcy, covered creditors are prohibited from taking court action against the debtor, protecting the individual until the relevant assets are written off at the conclusion of the bankruptcy period.